foadbotan/wordle/README.md

 # Wordle

-This is my version of the famous word game [Wordle](https://www.nytimes.com/games/wordle/index.html).
+## My first use of testing! 🤓❤️

+I built this [Wordle](https://www.nytimes.com/games/wordle/index.html) clone in vanilla JS.
+The testing library is [Vitest](https://vitest.dev/) (such a thoughtful developer experience 🥰).
+I also used [Happy DOM](https://www.npmjs.com/package/happy-dom) to emulate DOM manipulations (⚡️ fast).

-You can try it live on my site [here](https://foadbotan.github.io/wordle)
+You can try it live on my site [here](https://foadbotan.github.io/wordle).
+Check out the console for a bit of help 🤫.